someengineering/resoto.com/blog/2022/05-14-resotonotebook/index.md

 tags: [jupyter, visualization]
 ---

-# Resoto meets Jupyter Nsotebook
+# Resoto meets Jupyter Notebook

 Recenty we released resotonotebook, a library to visualize and and explore the Resoto graph interactively, designed to be used together with [jupyter notebooks](https://docs.jupyter.org/en/latest/start/index.html).